Branch Rickey: College

-Rickey debuted in the major leagues, with the St. Louis Browns in 1905.
-Sold to the New York Highlanders in 1907, Rickey could neither hit nor field while with the club, and his batting average dropped below .200.
-One opposing team stole 13 bases in one game while Rickey was behind the plate, which was an American League record until 1911.
-Rickey also injured his throwing arm and retired as a player following that season.

-Collegiate career

 Rickey attended the University of Michigan, where he received his LL.B.

 While at Michigan, Rickey applied for the job as Michigan's baseball coach.
 Rickey asked every alumnus he had ever met to write letters to Philip Bartelme, the school's athletic director, on his behalf.
 Bartelme recalled, "Day after day those letters came in."
 Bartelme was reportedly impressed with Rickey's passion for baseball and his idealism about the proper role of athletics on a college campus.
 Bartelme convinced the dean of the law school that Rickey could handle his law studies while serving as the school's baseball coach.
 Bartelme reportedly called Rickey into his office to tell him he had the job if only "to put a stop to those damn letters that come in every day."
 The hiring also marked the beginning of a lifelong friendship and business relationship between Rickey and Bartelme.
-Bartelme and Rickey worked together for most of the next 35 years, and in 1944 a California newspaper noted: "He and Rickey have had a close association in baseball ever since Bartelme was head of the athletic department of the University of Michigan where Rickey took to baseball just as a means to build up his failing health."
-During his four years as head baseball coach from 1910 to 1913 his record was 68–32–4.
+Bartelme and Rickey worked together for most of the next 35 years."